The Growth of Westinghouse Electric - in pictures

 Here’s a photo of the Westinghouse Electric plant in 1900.

+One final note.
 Even after Westinghouse Electric moved on from Garrision Place, the facility was taken over by other Westinghouse enterprises, the RD Nuttall Machine Company and Nernst Lamp company, as shown in this map from 1910.

 Previous